Activities in progress

-If you have questions about fieldwork, please contact us by email at email@example.com or by calling our fieldwork information line at 1-800-548-2614 ext.
+As construction and additional fieldwork is needed, PSE will continue to coordinate directly with property owners.
+If you have questions about fieldwork, please contact us by email at firstname.lastname@example.org or by calling our construction information line at 1-800-548-2614 ext.
 1.

 PSE began collecting field information in 2015 to inform the environmental review process, as well as project design and future permit submittals for the Energize Eastside project.

-In 2015, PSE crews and industry experts completed multiple surveys to investigate on-the-ground characteristics of a particular location, including:
+Since 2015, PSE crews and industry experts have completed multiple surveys to investigate on-the-ground characteristics of a particular location, including:

 - Land surveys to help identify the precise locations of property lines, sidewalks, driveways, fences, corners of buildings, both underground and overhead utilities, and other property features.